patelkrupesh/bms/README.md

        Or assign movie to screen flow

-       •	API: getAllNewMovies(type) gets all movies with movie type (default value = new)
+       •	API: getAllNewMovies(type) gets all movies with movie type (default value = new) (GET : /api/movies/allMovies")

        •	DB: READ_MOVIES(movieType)

        Note : we can write a cron job which will update all movies from new to old every Thursday night/ or after 2 weeks based on settings.
 Currently I am fetching all the movies.
 (API: getAllMovies)

+        For now I am fetching all the movies.

 ------------------